 What is a DevOps engineer?

 A DevOps engineer is an IT professional who works with software developers, system operators and admins, IT operations staff and others.
-They oversee and facilitate code releases or deployments on a continuous integration and continuous delivery.
+They oversee and facilitate code releases or deployments on continuous integration and continuous delivery.
 Gartner describes a DevOps engineer as someone who “identifies and optimizes the interdependencies between applications development and infrastructure operations through a collaborative approach to continuous delivery.”

-On a day-to-day basis a DevOps engineer’s responsibilities include project management, designing and improving IT infrastructure, performing testing and benchmarking, automation, optimising release cycles, monitoring and reporting, and security.
+On a day-to-day basis, a DevOps engineer’s responsibilities include project management, designing and improving IT infrastructure, performing testing and benchmarking, automation, optimising release cycles, monitoring and reporting, and security.

 What is a DevOps toolchain?

 A DevOps toolchain is the tools and technology that enable previously siloed development and operation teams to collaborate across the product lifecycle.
 As a result, these tools help tackle DevOps capabilities such as collaboration, continuous integration, automation, and continuous delivery.